davidmorton0/LogParser/README.md

   `wlparser -U`
   `wlparser --no_unique_page_views`

-Displays page visits in results and in text file output (default).
+Does not display unique page views in results or text file output (default).

 ##Log Format